 For example, the Caring Place is providing food distribution on Tuesdays and Thursday from 10 a.m. to noon in its drive through.
 Walk ups can use the north gate.
 For more information, visit their website caringplacetx.org.
 For more resources, the City has created a community resources page here.

 This is an unprecedented community, county, and statewide effort to protect the public.
-We hope everyone will do their part and voluntarily adhere to all of the provisions outlined in the order.
+We hope everyone will do their part and voluntarily adhere to all of the provisions outlined in the various orders.
 These measures have been put into place for our collective health, welfare, and community care.

 As the situation continues to develop and change rapidly, we are not discussing specific enforcement measures, but will handle situations on a case by case basis with the immediate goal of providing education and gaining voluntary compliance.